Lynne Littman: Career

 Littman's first feature film was Testament (1983), about a family struggling to survive after a nuclear fallout.
 The film is based on a short story titled "The Last Testament" by Carol Amen.
 Littman had been reading the story with her son when she had the idea to adapt it.
 Many had wanted to obtain the film; however, Littman had managed to secure the rights first.
 She immediately went about trying to find money for the film.
 Eventually, a producer at PBS' American Playhouse gave her $500,000 for a 60-minute movie that would involve no studio interference.
 However, the budget had to be expanded to $750,000 when the screenwriter turned in a script for a 90-minute film that was well received by all involved.
 Littman stated how proud she was that the film was completed under budget, yet the editing process had taken five months longer than the standard television film.
 The film was a success upon release and garnered an Academy Award nomination for its lead actress Jane Alexander.

 Following Testament, Littman made films infrequently.
 In 1999, she made two films: Freak City, and Having Our Say, which were aired on television on the same day and in the same time-slot.

+Littman has won four Los Angeles Emmy Awards, from 1972 to 1974, and in 1977.
+She has received nominations for four Cine Golden Eagles for Running My Way (1982) and In Her Own Time (1985).